This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 Japan (at least 20 cases)

-On Saturday, Japan’s Health Ministry confirmed three additional infections with the new coronavirus, raising the total domestic tally to 20.
+Japan’s Health Ministry confirmed three additional infections with the new coronavirus on Saturday, raising the total domestic tally to 20.

 The new cases are among the 565 Japanese nationals who returned from Wuhan on government-chartered flights earlier in the week.
 Among the confirmed cases is a man aged in his 30s who has been diagnosed as a disease carrier without symptoms.